 - how long is a dog pregnant before birth

-- how long are female dogs pregnant before they give birth
+- how long is a pregnant dog to give birth